teiniker/teiniker-lectures-securedesign/secure-design/web-services/service-to-service/mTLS/SpringBoot-ArticleService-mTLS/README.md

 ## Setup TLS

-In order to configure a TLS connector, we hae to create a server-side certificate and configure the application.properties file.
+In order to configure a TLS connector, we have to create a server-side certificate and configure the application.properties file.

 ```
 $ cd src/main/resources